28left/descriptive_set_theory/_build/site/public/regularityAnalytic-9c9302e86d9c49be70f6d73f896ee1b1.md

 (*Hint: Since $A$ is analytic, there exists a continuous mapping $f:\Baire \to \Baire$ such that $A = f(\Baire)$.
 Construct an embedding of $\Cant$ into $A$.
 Show that we can find two disjoint open sets $U_0, U_1$ whose intersection with  $A = f(\Baire)$ is uncountable.
 The preimages of the $U_i$ are disjoint open subsets with uncountable images.
 Show that this process can be continued and defines in the limit an injection of $\Cant$ into $A$.*)
 ```

-For Borel sets, one proves (LM) and (BP) by showing that the class of sets having  (LM) (or (BP), respectively)  forms a ${}\sigma$-algebra and contains the open sets.
+For Borel sets, one proves (LM) and (BP) by showing that the class of sets having  (LM) (or (BP), respectively)  forms a $\sigma$-algebra and contains the open sets.
 For the analytic sets, this method is no longer available.
 We can, however, prove a similar property with respect to the Souslin operation $\mathcal{A}$, which can be seen as an extension of basic set theoretic operations into the uncountable.

 More specifically, we will show the following.